kinddog/learngit/readme.txt

-readme.txt

-this is test git

-Git is a version control system.
-Git is free software.

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.